IgorTodorovskiIBM/ibmzosbooks/dsfs100_v3r1.md

 Usage notes
 1. The dsadm help command displays the first line (name and short description) of the online help entry for every dsadm command if -topic is not provided.
 For each command name specified with -topic, the output lists the entire help entry.
 2. The online help entry for each dsadm command consists of the following two lines:
-· The first line names the command and briefly describes its function. · The second line, which begins with Usage:, lists the command options in the prescribed order.
+Â· The first line names the command and briefly describes its function. Â· The second line, which begins with Usage:, lists the command options in the prescribed order.
 Use the dsadm apropos command to show each help entry containing a specified string.

 Privilege required